1. Home>

 How to conjugate Entrenar in Spanish

-To train Regular AR Verb
+To train, to coach, to practice, to practise Regular AR Verb

 Introduction